 Pageants teach women to project a professional image that allows them to get ahead while, at the same time, learning to be physically attractive.
 Girls participate in pageants so they can learn to market their future business.
 Mary Elizabeth Haroth, Miss Maryland 1984, a 25-year-old dental student, entered pageants to learn how to market her future practice through positive public relations.
 For Kelli Lee, pageants have strengthened her and taught her how to handle rejection as well as success, thereby allowing her to handle that aspect of the entertainment business: Even if a girl is not inclined toward the “business,” I feel that the Interview portion of pageant competition prepares a girl for job interviews, scholarship interviews, and meeting people in general.

-Looking Beautiful Benefits Looking beautiful has psychological, social, and emotional benefits.
+Looking beautiful benefits: Looking beautiful has psychological, social, and emotional benefits.
 Self-enhancement improves the way others see and respond to you, improving your relationships with them.
 More importantly, looking good improves your self-image and self-esteem.
 If you know that you look good, you begin to feel better about yourself.
 With a little outward confidence in your appearance comes a whole new inner confidence in your intelligence.
 Pageants are good for girls because they usually motivate them to improve themselves.
 Pageants give girls confidence and teach them determination and responsibility, allowing them to develop their personality.

 Pageant coach Mary Francis Flood advises, Participation in a pageant teaches a girl determination and responsibility.
 You do not necessarily need that prior to entering a pageant; it can be developed.
 Pageantry Builds Confidence Many Pageants attract contestants by presenting pageantry as a vehicle for building confidence.
 In this context, prizes are viewed as the “icing on the cake.”
 This rewarding experience is cited by pageant winners and is the result of a new respectability in beauty contests.
 The prettiest girls do not always win.
 They soon find that judges and pageant officials stress poise, speaking ability, goals, and last, but not least, an amiable personality as essential ingredients for a winner.
 It is the survival of the fittest mentally.
 It is the most humbling experience contestants go through.
 They learn of what they’re made.
 They learn to reach down and really pull from inside.
+Hope this beauty pageants preparations tips is of help to you.